openworm/org.geppetto.docs/source/index.rst

 Introduction
 ============

-Geppetto is a platform made to empower you to explore, visualize and simulate complex biological models.
+Geppetto is a platform made to empower you to explore, visualize and simulate complex biological models such as a cell or even a whole brain.
 The documentation is split into two main sections: a guide to help you learn how to use Geppetto and the developers documentation to learn how Geppetto is engineered and how to contribute to it.

 Geppetto is a web application and the end user won't generally require to install it in their local system to use it.

 A demo deployment of the latest release of Geppetto is available `here <https://live.geppetto.org>`__ while the binaries are available to `download here <https://github.com/openworm/org.geppetto/releases/>`__.